 - the Centre has not received a grant under the program in the previous three years.

 A Trustee shall recuse himself/herself from evaluating a proposal from his or her home Centre.

-After the Trustees have rendered their decision, the National Secretary shall inform every applicant of the disposition of the application.
+After the Trustees have rendered their decision, the PSP Administrator shall inform the applicant of the disposition of the application.
 For those whose application was not funded, an explanation shall be provided.